-Oregon State University is a prime contributor to that vibrancy, with a world-class faculty and a 2017 student enrollment exceeding 30,000.
-OSU’s FY17 record-breaking $441M in sponsored research awards accounts for more research funding than all of the state’s comprehensive public universities combined.
+Oregon State University is a prime contributor to that vibrancy, with a world-class faculty and a 2018 student enrollment exceeding 30,000.
+OSU's FY18 $382M in sponsored research awards accounts for more research funding than all the state's comprehensive public universities combined.

 Access to OSU’s top-flight tech and engineering capabilities and expertise, as well as to a highly educated work force, make Corvallis an especially attractive venue for small to mid-size and for both internationally marketed and rooted companies.

 The Oregon Nanoscience and Microtechnologies Institute, itself head-quartered at ATAMI, has been a key force in bringing promising Oregon-born-and-bred technologies to market.
 OSU’s Advantage Accelerator has likewise contributed to the area’s already dynamic startup culture, having provided mentoring and other support to more than 70 locally launched companies since just 2013.

 There's no shortage of local forward-looking established and nascent engineering and tech innovators—Hewlett Packard Inc, CH2M, Korvis Automation, ATS Systems, NuScale, Shoei Electronic Materials, to name just a few, are all either within the city limits or a short drive beyond.